Wearing Cardinal Red for a day with Stanford Design School, video presentation at SXSW.

 I study what people love, like, and find most important.
 From our favorite hobbies, to our most cherished beliefs, and yes, even the state of feeling nerdy, I study what aspects affect us, how we can be better people, why we sometimes lie to ourselves, and how we can enjoy life more.

 That's the fun way to say what I do.
-More formally, I explore how identity and beliefs affect consumption, behavior, and marketing.
-Most of the days I spend in a lab, silent and serious, but with some playful desk decorations and endless podcasts to brighten days of data analysis.
+More formally, I explore how identity and beliefs affect consumption, behavior, and marketing..
 My work seeks to advance theory that has an impact on the world from improving policy communication to improving a day at Comic Con.
 As a former Disney Imagineer and a former nonprofit marketer, I've seen the smiles and good that quality research can bring people.
 See my research overview for ways my recent scientific publications try to do just that.

 'Let Us Be Moe Scientific About Anti-Sciene' in Scientific American

 'Persuasion in a Post-Truth World' in Stanford Social Innovation